-- If you have a reasonable belief that a child in our care is being abused, please contact our Senior Child Safety Officer, the Principal Ms Vicki Steer.
+- If you have a reasonable belief that a child in our care is being abused, please contact our Senior Child Safety Officer, Principal, Nicola Forrest

 See our full Child Safe Commitment for more information, including the supporting legislation that helps to protect children from harm.

-You can also see a full list of our Child Safety Officers and their contact details.
+You can also view a full list of our Child Safe Officers.